nguernse/copy-all-tabs/Chrome - v3/README.md

 2. Navigate to `chrome://extensions`
 3. Click the `Load unpacked` button
 4. Select the `Chrome - v3` directory
-5. You are now ready to Copy All Tabs (CAT *meow*)
+5. You are now ready to use Copy All Tabs (CAT *meow*)

 ---

 ## How to Use

 On any web page, *right click* to open up the context menu.
-Click the `Copy Tabs` menu item.
+Click the `Copy All Tabs` menu item.

 This will copy a list of all active tab titles and URLs to your clipboard.